 A final possible reason for differential treatment of older workers, one not mentioned in the survey summarized in Table 1, is an irrational dislike of older people in the workplace.
 This reason for differential treatment is the first that usually comes to mind when we think of the word "discrimination."
 It could be that employers just don't want to hire older workers.
 Or it could be that employees don't like working with older workers.
 Or people could dislike buying products that older workers are selling.
-The experiment described earlier tested this possibility by making an assumption that older people dislike hanging around older people more than younger people do.
+The experiment described earlier tested this possibility by making an assumption that younger people dislike associating with older people more than older people do.
+This assumption is implicit in the research literature on discrimination but, though plausible, has not been proven to be true.
 Using this assumption, the study matched the age distribution of an area with the interview rates in the sample by zipcode.
 This test found that neither the age distribution of employees or of customers in a zipcode has any effect on the interview rates in an area.
 Thus, the result provided no evidence for this kind of irrational discrimination.
 However, this method has two problems: first, age distribution information was available only by zipcode rather than by firm, thus preventing an exact match up with the age composition of the firms doing the hiring.
 This limitation means that the results are biased toward finding no result, since it is not clear that the test is measuring what it is intended to measure.
-Second, the assumption about age preferences may not be true: older and younger people may have no difference in preferences for whom they associate with, or older people may prefer being with younger people to a much greater extent than younger people do.
+Second, as noted, the assumption about age preferences may not be true: older and younger people may have no difference in preferences for whom they associate with, or older people may prefer being with younger people to a much greater extent than younger people do.